walmartlabs/shared-deps/README.md

 More than just versioning is the challenge of maintaining the nest of exclusion rules that can occur when trying to mix and match various third party dependencies and their individual transitive dependencies.
-Having a DRY solution here keeps the project.cljs files very concise and readable.
+Having a DRY solution here keeps the project.clj files very concise and readable.

 With this plugin, you can define *sets* of dependencies,